-Both direct and indirect discrimination are against the law:
+Both direct and indirect discrimination is against the law:

 All employees, contractors and students have an equal opportunity to work and study.
-AVT will not tolerate behaviour which is of a harassing, vilifying or bullying nature.
+AVT will not tolerate behaviour that is of a harassing, vilifying or bullying nature.

 It is against the law for employees, contractors and students to be harassed during the course of their work or study because of their sex, pregnancy, race (including colour, nationality, descent, ethnic or religious background), marital status, disability, sexuality, HIV/AIDS status or transgender.
 Federal anti-discrimination legislation applies to staff, contractors and students.

-In general, harassment is behaviour which is unwanted and that humiliates, offends or intimidates a person, and occurs because of a person’s:
+In general, harassment is behaviour that is unwanted and that humiliates, offends or intimidates a person, and occurs because of a person’s: